-Percent Proficient.
+\Percent Proficient.
 Based on schools that were in the 65th percentile in 2015-16 for each of the assessed areas listed.
-Long-term goals will be revisited after the new assessment has been fully implemented.
+Goals may be revisited after the new assessment has been fully implemented.
 The new assessment will be administered for the first time in 2017-18.

-Percent Proficient.
+\\Percent Proficient.
 Based on schools that were in the 15th percentile in 2015-16 for each of the assessed areas listed.

-The gains a school that was ranked at the 15th percentile in the baseline year would have to make every three years to meet the long-term goal within 15 years.
+\\\The annual gains a school that was ranked at the 15th percentile in the baseline year would have to make to meet the long-term goal within 15 years: Column C divided by 15.